-The proposed development is designed to blend seamlessly with the suburban context, featuring a pitched roof and a mix of materials, including grey siding, brick, and fibre cement panels.
+The proposed development is designed to blend seamlessly with the mainstreet suburban context, featuring a pitched roof and a mix of materials, including grey siding, brick, and fibre cement panels.
+The façade addresses the desire for articulation of the lower base by the use of a defined cornice above the second level and the transition of the architectural palette from dark to light for the third storey.
+This direction meets the intent and purpose of design direction for the built form along Stittsville Main Street.

 The site incorporates soft landscaping buffers throughout and plans to plant six new trees in the rear, aligning with policy directions to increase the city's tree canopy.
+Additional trees in the public right-of-way can also be accommodated upon further coordination with city staff.